Indo-Aryan migrations: Literary research: similarities, geography, and references to migration

 The oldest known inscribed Indo-Iranian words, and particularly invocations of the Indo-Aryan deities, date to mid second millennia BCE, as loan words in Hurrian treaties of the Mitanni kingdom, of present-day northern Syria.

 The religious practices depicted in the Rigveda and those depicted in the Avesta, the central religious text of Zoroastrianism, show similarities.
-Some of the references to the Sarasvati in the Rigveda refer to the Ghaggar-Hakra River, while the Afghan river Haraxvaiti/Harauvati Helmand is sometimes quoted as the locus of the early Rigvedic river.
+Some of the references to the Sarasvati in the Rigveda refer to the Ghaggar-Hakra River, while the Haraxvaiti River in Afghanistan, or the Helmand River it feeds is sometimes quoted as the locus of the early Rigvedic river Sarasvati.
 The Rigveda does not explicitly refer to an external homeland or to a migration, but later Vedic and Puranic texts do show the movement into the Gangetic plains.
 A number of Indologists and historians offering the Baudhayana Shrauta Sutra, verse 18.44:397.9, as explicit recorded evidence of a migration:

 Then, there is the following direct statement contained in (the admittedly much later) BSS [Baudhāyana Śrauta Sūtra] 18.44:397.9 sqq which has once again been overlooked, not having been translated yet: "Ayu went eastwards.
 His (people) are the Kuru Panchala and the Kasi-Videha.
 This is the Ayava (migration).
 (His other people) stayed at home.
 His people are the Gandhari, Parsu and Aratta.
 This is the Amavasava (group)" (Witzel 1989: 235).